csenkbeil/Activity_by_day_for_Forum_Data/README.md

-Post Acitivity by Date for Forum Data
+Post Activity by Date for Forum Data
 ==============================

 Basic MapReduce Hadoop Streaming Python scripts to measure post activity in forum data by date.